marvin-math/Matlab_experiment_data/README.md

 shown once with each emotion in each task condition.
 The sentences used are always the same.

-# how to execute the code
+# How to Execute the Code
 Please save the participants data and the data_analysis_file in the same folder.
 Then just run the data_analysis file and all tasks will be executed.